American Facts 101

 View the related person

-David Brearley was born on June 11, 1745.
-David Brearley Jr. As one of New Jersey's delegates at Philadelphia, David helped move New Jersey into the ratification struggle that created the new federal government in 1787 and 1788.
+Daniel Carroll was born on July 22, 1730.
+Daniel Carroll Jr. As one of Maryland's delegates at Philadelphia, Daniel helped move Maryland into the ratification struggle that created the new federal government in 1787 and 1788.

 View the related person